YalePrivacyLab/tracker-profiles/trackers/Ad4Screen.md

 _Mobile Tracking:_ "Our main concern is to accurately follow conversion on mobile acquisition campaigns to overall revenue.
 Our ad hoc experts group has the know-how for the best acquisitions and tracking plateforms in the right private marketplaces.

-  * Track where your users come from (lever, design, adWords…)
+  * Track where your users come from (lever, design, adWord...)
   * Analyse and compare specific conversion rates per sources, operating systems, countries, segments…
   * Track how your users interact with your app
   * Improve overall ROI by our Experts